-• 52 weeks minus any weeks of maternity or adoption leave
+52 weeks minus any weeks of maternity or adoption leave

-N.B. a birth parent or adopter must take a minimum of 2 weeks' maternity/adoption leave following the birth/placing of the child.
+N.B. a mother or adopter must take a minimum of 2 weeks' maternity/adoption leave following the birth/placing of the child.

-6. What Shared Parental Pay Am I Entitled to?
+6. What Shared Parental Pay Am I Entitled To?